Barrow County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
-This means they can legally sell your vehicle to cover the outstanding towing and storage fees.
-To avoid this, retrieve your vehicle as quickly as possible.
+In Georgia, if a vehicle remains unclaimed for a certain period (often 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can sell your vehicle to pay for the outstanding fees.
+Do not let it reach this point.

 If You Can't Afford the Fees

-- Contact a family member or friend to help cover costs: Ask for assistance from someone who can help you pay the fees.
+• Contact a family member or friend to help cover costs: Borrowing money from someone you trust can help you get your vehicle back quickly and avoid further charges.

-- Ask the impound lot if a payment plan is available (some offer this): Some impound lots may be willing to work with you on a payment plan, but this is not guaranteed.
+• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, but this is not common.
+It's worth asking, but don't count on it.

 After Retrieval